-Georgia 10 begins in the heart of Atlanta, at a stack interchange at Interstate 75-85 Exit 248D.
+Georgia 10 begins in the heart of Atlanta, at a stack interchange at Interstates 75-85 Exit 248D.
 Following the route of dead Interstate 485 before turning northeast on the Freedom Parkway, Georgia 10 turns east on U.S. 78 to leave the Atlanta metropolitan area.
 Georgia 10 departs U.S. 78 east of the Stone Mountain Freeway at Snellville, then follows a divided highway on its own east to Athens via Monroe.
 From Athens east to Augusta, Georgia is cosigned as the underlying state route with U.S. 78.

-Perhaps the most prominent section of Georgia 10 is the stub freeway and parkway extending from Interstate 75-85 east toward the Jimmy Carter Presidential Center.
+Perhaps the most prominent section of Georgia 10 is the stub freeway and parkway extending from Interstates 75-85 east toward the Jimmy Carter Presidential Center.
 Although Georgia 10 is a major traffic collector through downtown Atlanta, it carries an infamous past as part of the controversial and now-cancelled Interstate 485 freeway project through central Atlanta.

 Unconstructed Interstate 485